NEW 📗Story: Tap

 Federal contribution 10% Mandatory tax on foreign revenue

-Workers at export-successful textile companies get access to the kind of luxuries Vekllei people find highly desirable but otherwise unobtainable: foreign clothing brands, electronic goods from Asian manufacturers, speciality foods and beverages, and premium personal care products.
-Often these goods are desired not for their immediate utility but their exclusivity and prestige.
+Workers at the better exporting firms get the kind of luxuries Vekllei people want badly but cannot otherwise get: foreign clothing brands, electronic goods from Asian manufacturers, speciality foods and beverages, premium personal care products.
+Often these are wanted not for any immediate use but for their exclusivity and prestige, which in one way or another motivates much of Commonwealth life.

 Participatory Production #